mrhappyma/gumroad-discord-link/README.md

-# yet unnamed gumroad discord linked roles
+# gumroad-discord-link

-need to set up a discord bot for every product because of the way the metadata is
+Discord "linked roles" or "role connections" for Gumroad products.
+Need a septate Discord bot set up per product because of how Discord does the metadata stuff.

+Checks info for Discord connection via Gumroad's "license key" feature.

 ```
 #.env